Julius Randle NBA Playoffs Player Props: Knicks vs. Heat

 - This season, he's put up 19.5% of the Knicks' attempted field goals, as he's averaging 18.6 per contest.

-- He's knocked down 2.8 threes per game, or 21.0% of his team's makes from beyond the arc this season.
+- He's connected on 2.8 threes per game, or 21.0% of his team's makes from beyond the arc this season.

-- The Heat are the 28th-ranked team in the league at allowing threes, giving up 13.1 made 3-pointers per game.
+- Allowing 13.1 made 3-pointers per contest, the Heat are the 28th-ranked team in the NBA.

 Julius Randle vs. the Heat